Background pattern

 • Hypoglycemia (low blood sugar).

-• Severe skin reactions have been reported very rarely.
+• Very rare cases of severe skin reactions have been reported.

-• A severe disease that can make the blood more acidic (metabolic acidosis) in patients with severe disease who use paracetamol (see section 2).
+• A severe disease called metabolic acidosis (an anomaly in blood and fluids) in patients with severe disease who use paracetamol (see section 2).

 5. Storage of Difenatil